Chart Color Schemes

 Household Composition

-St Ives features high concentrations of family households, with a fairly typical median household size
+St Ives features high concentrations of family households, with a higher-than-average median household size

 Family households account for 83.2% of all households, including 47.7% couples with children, 26.2% couples without children, and 8.8% single parent families.
 Non-family households constitute the remaining 16.8%, with lone person households at 15.8% and group households comprising 0.9%.
-The median household size is 2.9 people, which aligns with the Greater Sydney average.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households